alexanderlappe/BRIXEL/README.md

 # BRIXEL

-This is the official implementation of **Another BRIXEL in the Wall: Cheap Dense Features for DINOv3**.
+This is the official implementation of <a href="https://arxiv.org/abs/2511.05168">**Another BRIXEL in the Wall: Towards Cheaper Dense Features**</a>.
 BRIXEL allows the user to produce high-resolution feature maps using the DINOv3 backbone without requiring large amounts of compute.

 ## Overview